 A Business Line of Credit (BLOC) is a revolving sum of money lent to a business owner at the cost of interest fees.
 BLOCs are a form of debt financing, in which the owner pays back the borrowed amount over time.
 A line of credit is different from other types of debt financing.
 In Canada, these are usually provided by traditional financial institutions – like banks and credit unions.
-Depending on the institution, business lines of credit either have a fixed rate or a variable rate.
+Depending on the institution, business lines of credit either have a fixed cost of working capital or a variable cost of working capital.

 In BLOCs the small business owner is granted a pre-approved amount – a credit limit, but the borrower may choose only to use portions of it.
-The borrower is charged interest rates only on the borrowed amount, not their entire approved amount.
+The borrower is charged cost of working capitals only on the borrowed amount, not their entire approved amount.
 It’s like a business credit card but with a much higher credit limit and may not be accessible using a card.

 BLOCs are one of the cheapest funding sources your business can receive and if your business qualifies for one, it’s worth considering because you’ll have access to business cash flow when you need it at a lower cost.
 A business line of credit can be used to help you solve cash flow problems and hire the right supplier for your business.

 Unsecured Business Line of Credit— This type of BLOC does not require specified assets as collateral—however a general lien and personal guarantee will likely be required.
 Because there is no specified collateral associated with this type of credit line, the business will likely need a stronger credit profile along with a positive business track record to qualify.
-Additionally, interest rates may be slightly higher; and unsecured credit lines are often smaller.
+Additionally, cost of working capitals may be slightly higher; and unsecured credit lines are often smaller.

 Credit lines start at $10,000